wagnermello/scss-app-resizer/README.md

 <h2> App Font Size </h2>
 <h4> filename: _app-font-size.scss</h4>

-<p>App Font Size scale fonts perfectly on large screens.
+<p>App Font Size makes fonts scale perfectly.
+<br />
 In this setup, the "p" tag and "h1" tag are scaling.
-<br />
 But you can setup it on every classes/tags that contain texts.
 </p>